- What’s Driving This Trend of Python?

 This section of a resume imparts how well you have done previously and what more you can do.
 Add your experiences in chronological order starting from the most recent one on the top.
 Your designations matter more than the company you previously worked at.
 Make sure to mention your tenure in every experience and give a brief note on all your work.
 Again, quantify your work to have a great impact.
 A bad resume would include irrelevant work experience like campus ambassador, social media marketing, etc.

 If you have worked on many projects, prioritize them and add the best three you have worked on.
 Again, tailor it as per needs.
 For example, if you are applying for an Artificial Intelligence Specialist role, make sure to add AI-related projects and not web development-related projects.
 Explain the project in simple words and add the technologies you have used to work on it.
 Quantifying is a must.

 The achievements section is very important.
 Your resume must not only convey your previous work experiences.
 It must also have a section that shows how influential you have been.
 Add the finest of your achievements and define how success was measured in it.
-Put lights on how you achieved that feat in a few words.
-Include as many action words as possible and quantify them.
+Put the light on how you achieved that feat in a few words.
+Please include as many action words as possible and quantify them.

 Every role has a defined skill set.
-For example, a data analyst needs to know NumPy, Matplotlib, etc., and not Pygame, PyQt, etc. Make sure to add relevant skills to the section.
-Avoid using very generic technologies like MS Word, MS PowerPoint as you ought to know them.
-Add your soft skills into the list as they matter too.
+For example, a data analyst needs to know NumPy, matplotlib, etc., and not Pygame, PyQt, etc. Make sure to add relevant skills to the section.
+Avoid using very generic technologies like MS Word, and MS PowerPoint as you ought to know them.
+Add your soft skills to the list as they matter too.
 Adding languages you know are optional but if you wish to add, make it a point to add them along with proficiency.

 Python Developer Resume Sample